The-Politico/chartwerk-editor/docs/template-basics.md

     .attr("cy", function(d){ return d.y; });

 ```
+The different properties in the datamap API can be used to create template code for dozens of chart types that can handle any arbitrary tabular data.
+Read those [API docs](/docs/api/datamap.md)!

 #### Writing template code to handle both chart sizes

 Your chart template must accomodate both single and double-wide chart sizes.
 But you shouldn't need to write large blocks of code or if/then statements.
-You can write objects that use the API's active chart size key at `chartwerk.ui.size` to access the appropriate properties for your user's chart.
+You can write objects that use the API's active chart size key at `chartwerk.ui.size` to access the appropriate properties for your chart.

 For example: